janvgils/sids/README.md

 In the beginning there was:

 > Nothing, and somebody needed to bring ideas and people together.
-Below an image created during one of the brainteam sessions from the ESTCube team.
+Below an image created during one of the brainteam sessions from the ESTCube team (University of Tartu).

 ![In the beginning](images/Brainstorm-session.jpg)